 - Free and paid plans from $59.12 per year

 - Website: https://www.idrive.com/

-IDrive offers dozens of cloud storage solutions to cater to the needs of entreprises, resellers, professionals, and businesses.
-Their free plan comes with 5GB free storage space.
+iDrive offers dozens of cloud storage solutions to cater to the needs of entreprises, resellers, professionals, and businesses.
+Their plan that is free comes with 5GB free storage space.

 - Apps for iOS, Mac, Android, and Windows.